angelazqian/SIGHORSE/mainA5.typ

   ),
   caption: [Comparison between pure imitation and finetuned imitation], ) <img:comparison>],
-left: 0em, right: -1.8em, bottom: 1.0em, top: 0.2em
+left: 0em, right: -1.8em, bottom: 0.0em, top: 0.0em
 )

 = The end?

 My model is still far from perfect, and to be honest I'm still not completely satisfied with its performance.
 The finetuned version only reaches 2048 around 35% of the time, and since it was trained with imitation learning, it struggles to recover once it makes a mistake.
 It also does badly if you drop it mid-game where a human had been playing with a $90 degree$ or $270 degree$ rotation, since I excluded those orientations from my training data.
-Looking ahead, I'd also like to experiment with models trained entirely through reinforcement learning without any of my own gameplay data, and eventually implement a DQN
+Looking ahead, I'd like to experiment with models trained entirely through reinforcement learning without any of my own gameplay data, and eventually implement a DQN
 #footnote[I explained what a DQN is in a previous footnote.
 Are you not reading my footnotes?!
 My feelings are hurt.] //i wanna use an interrobang (‽) but terrible for legibility :(
 into my model.